jpcaruana/my-notes/2016-06-LeadDev-London/1-09-Telling-stories-through-your-commits.md

     CTO Future works
     slides: https://speakerdeck.com/mocoso/telling-stories-through-your-commits-lead-developer-conference-2016

-The key challenge is to manage complexity: name, design, refactoring, autolated tests all need to convey the intent about software, and so does the VCS history.
+The key challenge is to manage complexity: name, design, refactoring, automated tests all need to convey the intent about software, and so does the VCS history.

 A VCS system is: